(360) 718-3640

 If you've been hurt in a Vancouver, WA truck accident, Colin can help

-If you were hurt in a truck accident, you want to hold the people who caused the crash accountable.
+If you were hurt in a Vancouver truck accident, you want to hold the people who caused the crash accountable.
 Many times, that's the driver.
 But trucking company negligence could have also directly led to the crash.
 The Scott Law Firm, PLLC investigates negligent trucking companies and holds them accountable.

-When there's a truck accident, it's important to gather evidence to find out what happened.
+When there’s a truck accident, it’s important to gather evidence to find out what happened and build a strong case to file an injury claim or truck accident lawsuit.
 Trucking companies know this.
-That's why they often send their own investigators to the scene, often within hours.
+That’s why they send their own investigators to the scene, often within hours.
 But they have no interest in sharing that evidence.
-That's why truck accident attorney Colin Scott conducts his own investigation and, when appropriate, files suit and personally obtains testimony from adverse parties and witnesses who possess information about what happened.
+Their job is to protect their own interests.
+Our job is to fight for you.

 • Hours of Service (HOS) Logs: There are federal regulations that limit the number of hours a truck driver can spend on the road.
 Regulations also require drivers to take breaks.
 Colin can seek access to HOS data, often kept in electronic logging devices.
 Obtaining this information can sometimes show that drivers who exceed the hours set by federal law may have been trying to keep an unrealistic delivery schedule given to them by the company.
 It can also be evidence of driver fatigue.